Carver's Mission

 • The FRC implements policies, procedures, and provides benefits that address staff members’ family needs and interests.

-2. FAMILY STRENGTHENING Utilizing a family-strengthening approach to support families to be strong, healthy, and safe, thereby promoting their success and optimal development. • The FRC’s staff members partner with families to implement a formal process to assess and document their existing strengths, resilience, and resources.
+• The FRC’s staff members partner with families to implement a formal process to assess and document their existing strengths, resilience, and resources.

 • The FRC implements a formal process to gather information about families’ concerns, priorities, and resource needs.
 Program partners with families to set goals, formally facilitates families’ access to services and activities, and has a system to provide them with follow-up support.